qmk/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/gourdo1/readme.md

 	* Insert accessible via Shift-Backspace (so shift delete still works in Windows Explorer)
 	* PrtScrn, Scroll Lock, Pause/Break are top right on the keyboard: Fn+F11, Fn+F12, Fn+Home
 	* Caps Word enabled: To capitalize the next word only, press and release both left and right shift keys at the same time.
 Details: https://getreuer.info/posts/keyboards/caps-word/index.html
+	* Double tap ESC any time to revert to base layer

 Numpad Overlay Layer